-From this base, you can discover the inviting villages of Arnsdale and Silverdale, take in the sights of market towns like Kendal and Carnforth, and even explore the UNESCO World Heritage Site, the Lake District.
+From this base, you can discover the inviting villages of Arnside and Silverdale, take in the sights of market towns like Kendal and Carnforth, and even explore the UNESCO World Heritage Site, the Lake District.

 Hollins Farm is situated a mere 15-minute walk away from our flagship Silverdale Park.
 These parks offer plenty of things to do for the whole family.
 Further afield you’ll find the quaint Silverdale village where you can peruse local shops for fresh produce and locally-made products.